 Healthy Peanut Butter Oatmeal Cookies! …With chocolate chips 🙂 These cookies happen to be oil-free, dairy-free and gluten-free – no flour used, just oats!
 They’re also lightly sweetened with applesauce and honey.
-Simple and delicious, plus healthy enough for breakfast.

 This post is sponsored in partnership with AllWhites®.
 As always, all opinions expressed are my own.
 Thank you for your support and trust!